siheming/mspypeline/doc/source/gallery.rst

 Experiment setup
 ^^^^^^^^^^^^^^^^^
-| In the following section, experimental data is presented to introduce and explain the functionalities of the
+| In the following section, experimental data is presented to introduce and explain the functionalities of
   ``mspypeline`` in a visual format and by giving a minimal code example to create the plots as would be done when using the package as a :ref:`python module <python-quickstart>`.
 The experimental setup was specifically designed to facilitate the representation of the majority of analysis options provided by the software.